w3c/publishingcg/TaskForces/education/index.md

 * exercise / answers
 * way to submit and collect answers
-* connection between EPUb and a LMS
+* connection between EPUB and a LMS